 Children Are More Sensitive to Air Pollution

 Kids have tiny bodies and growing organs that require more oxygen.
 They also have smaller airways than adults; this is what makes them more sensitive to air pollutants.
 It’s tough to know exactly how different people will react to various allergens and pollution levels.
 However, it’s important to recognize that a mildly irritating pollutant for an adult could be a severe problem for a child.

 When you’re sensitive to air quality, you know exactly how it feels when your chest tightens and swells.
 These breathing problems are amplified by pollutants such as ground-level ozone and particulate matter (both PM2.5 & PM10).
 For children, the impact of pollution is both serious and severe.
 Clean air is essential to the development of healthy lungs and heart, and managing your indoor air quality is a vital component in keeping your kids healthy and safe.

 Air Quality & Asthma

 The Solution To Air Pollution: Air Purification

-It’s clear that air quality will impact your child’s ability to grow and thrive.
-Controlling pollution levels in your home is an essential part of that equation.
+It’s clear that air quality will impact your child’s ability to grow and thrive, and controlling air pollution levels in your home is an essential part of that equation.
 If you are a new parent, you might find yourself wondering: is buying an air purifier is worth it?

 Maintaining strong air quality ensures that your babies’ lungs stay safe.
 Air purifiers allow your kids to grow up in a healthy environment that supports their developing lungs.
 For more information on how to choose an air purifier, check out our FAQs here!